RadicalxChange/www/src/site/chapters/new-york-city-new-york.md

 ---
 tags: chapter
 layout: "layouts/chapter.njk"
-title: "New York City, New York - RadicalxChange"
+title: "New York City, New York"
 headerText: "New York City, New York"
 city: "New York City"
 country: "United States"